sarahdolan1/PeopleCounterShared/README.md

 * We have just posted our most recent version of our code that is fully functional & well commented, "people_counter.py".

 ## How To Use:
-to run: python people_counter.py
+* Run: python people_counter.py
-ensure: In the code it states the video file name and loaction, so double check that is correct (line 244).
+* Ensure: In the code it states the video file name and loaction, so double check that is correct (line 244).

 ## Folders
-mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files) pyimagesearch => Contains further code used to support the main people counter files pycache => Contains a random configuration of files
+* Mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files)
+* Pyimagesearch => Contains further code used to support the main people counter files
+* Pycache => Contains a random configuration of files

 ## Setup